Cooperation with neighbouring countries on water

 Since 2016, the Environment Agency (EA) and Rijkswaterstaat have been working together on many areas of common interest under the umbrella of a joint Memory of Understanding (MOU).
 The joint MOU was triggered, among other things, by the 2014 Somerset floods, where Dutch inspectors were called in to provide a second opinion.

 In fact, Rijkswaterstaat and the EA have a much longer history together.
 The ‘Kring van zeewerende ingenieurs’ was established following the devastating impact of the North Sea Flood of 1953, both in the Netherlands and England.
-About 15 years ago, the i-Storm network of storm surge barrier operators was set up with strong support from both EA and Rijkswaterstaat.
+About 15 years ago, the I-STORM network of storm surge barrier operators was set up with strong support from both EA and Rijkswaterstaat.

 Cooperation themes include integrated water resource management, dyke and dam safety, and engineering with nature.
 In addition, the cooperation also covers topics such as asset management and structural health monitoring, as well as incident learning exchange, knowledge and innovation management, sustainability (Environment Agency sets net zero emissions aim) and various topics related to R&D.